alfazick/rustprogramming/assignments/00introassignments.md

-Your goal is to work in main.rs file only.
+Your goal is to work in corresponding .rs file only.
-Tests will be located in implement.rs file.
+Tests will be located in the same.rs file.
 Don't touch it.
 Your submission will be executed against a copy of this file.

 In main.rs file, you should fill out your full_name and class variables.
+And can use to see if your logic works in general.

 Let's look at simple example of how test capabilities work in rust.